Lausbert/Exermote/ExermotePreprocessingAndTraining/README.md

 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermotePreprocessingAndTraining/investigation/Bildschirmfoto%202017-05-19%20um%2017.46.51.png" width="800">
 </p>

 The highest recognition accuray achieved on test data was 95.56 %.
 Since mainly first or last timesteps of a repetition were confused for a break or the other way around, this accuracy is sufficient for recognizing and counting the mentioned exercises.
 The best model of a training procedure was saved to google cloud bucket.
-The model was also exported to .pb and .mlmodel format for later use in the google cloud and on the iPhone.
+The model was also exported to .pb and .mlmodel format for later use on google cloud and on iPhone.